nicolas-cusan/destyle.css/Readme.md

 ## Why?

 Normalize.css just makes elements consistent between browsers and it does it well, but it does not remove the user agent's assumptions about how things have to look.
-Destyle.css removes these assumptions and makes the look of everything up to the stylesheet author.
+Destyle.css removes these assumptions and leaves the look to the stylesheet author.

 As an example it facilitates styling headings differently depending on the context in with they are shown.